Serverless-Devs/Serverless-Devs/docs/en/cicd.md

               npm -v
               npm install -g @serverless-devs/s
-              s config add --AccessKeyID $ACCESSKEYID --AccessKeySecret $ACCESSKEYSECRET -a default s deploy
+              s config add --AccessKeyID $ACCESSKEYID --AccessKeySecret $ACCESSKEYSECRET -a default s deploy -y --use-local
 ```

 Description:
 - `npm install -g @serverless-devs/s`: Installs Serverless Devs of the latest version by using npm.
 - `s config add --AccessKeyID $ACCESSKEYID --AccessKeySecret $ACCESSKEYSECRET -a default`: Configures key information by using the config command.
-- `s deploy`: Deploys a project by using the deploy command.
+- `s deploy -y --use-local`: Deploys a project by using the deploy command.
 You can use the build command to build a project.

 Notes: You can obtain the key information by using the `$*` command.
 You must configure the keys that are required and `Key` in GitHub.
 For example, in the preceding example, Key for `ACCESSKEYID` and `ACCESSKEYSECRET` are required.
 Follow the following steps: